lupyuen/lupyuen.github.io/src/pinecone.md

 ...In the files https://github.com/pine64/bl602-re/blob/master/blobs/libatcmd.a and https://github.com/pine64/bl602-re/blob/master/blobs/libbl602_wifi.a

-The PineCone Community has helpfully generated the GCC Linker Map for a sample BL602 firmware (https://github.com/pine64/bl602-re/blob/master/blobs/bl602_demo_at.elf) that calls the WiFi functions in libatcmd.a and https://github.com/pine64/bl602-re/blob/master/blobs/libbl602_wifi.a...
+The PineCone Community has helpfully generated the GCC Linker Map for a sample BL602 firmware image (https://github.com/pine64/bl602-re/blob/master/blobs/bl602_demo_at.elf) that calls the WiFi functions in libatcmd.a and https://github.com/pine64/bl602-re/blob/master/blobs/libbl602_wifi.a...

 https://github.com/pine64/bl602-re/blob/master/blobs/bl602_demo_at.map